kkoomen/vim-doge/README.md

 already too much time and I am one of those people.
 Having the skeleton generated and an interactive mode to quickly add descriptions is a big time saver.

+# How does DoGe work?

+The key to DoGe is _regex_.
+Why?
+Because of its flexibility.
+Each filetype consists of a buffer-local variable named `b:doge_patterns` which is a list of dictionaries containing info about a certain pattern to apply for when triggering DoGe.

+In each pattern you can specify a regex pattern and each group can be named and then be used inside the `template` key to render that value when it matches.
+After implementating this the only thing left to do was implementing all the languages.

+# License

+DoGe is licensed under the GPL-3.0 license.